-Currently, it's only available to download for a few Pixel phones, and it's not a public beta.
-That means to install it you have to go through the process of wiping and flashing your phone.
+Currently, it's only available to download for a few Pixel phones, but installing it is much simpler than it was in its dev preview stage.
+You just have to go through the process.

 When you receive a message through the regular messages app, you can have it show up a notification in a floating bubble on the screen similar to how Facebook Messenger's Chat Heads works.

 Eventually this will be available to other third party apps, but currently it's just the one.
 To use it, just long-press a message notification and tap "show in a bubble", and now you get your bubbles.

 From this point on - until you remove the bubble from the screen - any new messages will popup up as a window from this bubble.
 We presume this same method will apply if and when developers for apps like WhatsApp and Telegram implement the capability in their apps.

 In addition to that, when you get a message from a contact who you like chatting with often, you can long-press the notification and mark that particular conversation as a priority.
 That means you'll get their notifications even when your phone is on 'Do Not Disturb'.

 What's cool is that Android 11 breaks out and sorts notifications into relevant groups, so conversations - like the aforementioned SMS messages - appear at the top in their own easy to read section, making it easier to quickly reply and carry on with your tasks.
 Splitting them away from the other stuff you probably don't care about as much.